How to Think About the Plummeting Stock Market

 Public perception of a crisis can be extremely consequential in financial markets.
 “The notion of a pandemic is pretty scary to people, and they’re going to hunker down and be careful about how they live their lives” if bleak news continues to roll in, says Richard Sylla, a former professor at NYU’s Stern School of Business.
 They may, for instance, start to skip vacations or dine out less.
 Airlines and restaurants, in turn, might lose revenue or even limit service because of what they think their customers will do.
 All of this combined would carry negative consequences for the economy, regardless of how catastrophic the direct impact of the disease actually turns out to be.
 “What people are thinking, even if it’s wrong, maybe matters more on a day-to-day basis [in the stock market] than what the truth is,” Sylla said.

 What investors think the public is thinking is therefore crucial.
 Whether the costs of the outbreak turn out to be historically large or not, there is a risk that investors’ worries will snowball during this period of uncertainty, leading them to panic-sell and exacerbate any financial damage.
-“If in the next 20 years [the economy is] only going to be disrupted for three months, that suggests a very small impact on the market,” says Robert Shiller, a Nobel Prize–winning economist and the author of Narrative Economics: How Stories Go Viral and Drive Major Economic Events.
+“If in the next 20 years [the economy is] only going to be disrupted for three months, that suggests a very small impact on the market,” says Robert J. Shiller, a Nobel Prize–winning economist and the author of Narrative Economics: How Stories Go Viral and Drive Major Economic Events.
 But the situation could be much worse, and when investors think in “grandiose terms,” Shiller told me, that could “trigger other worrying.”

 Predicting the emotional reactions of the entire world population to coronavirus would be a bit easier if investors could turn to the market effects of previous pandemics for guidance.
 But history provides few indications of what might happen to the economy if the coronavirus and COVID-19, the disease it causes, continue to spread.
 “This is kind of a new thing,” Shiller said.
 “It’s too much to ask for the market to get it right.”